-Understanding the impact of software change has been a challenge since software systems were first developed.
+Understanding the impact of software changes has been a challenge since software systems were first developed.
 With the increasing size and complexity of systems, this problem has become more difficult.
 There are many ways to identify change impact from the plethora of software artifacts produced during development and maintenance.
 We present the analysis of the software development process using change and defect history data.
 Specifically, we address the problem of one-line changes.
-The generic version control data that is used for the research allows the results of the study to be extended to other software development projects.
-The studies revealed that (1) there is only a 4 percent probability that a one-line change will introduce an error in the code; (2) though the effort for changing one-line of code is lesser compared to larger changes, the vast number of changes that need one-line changes negate this savings in effort; (3) Nearly 10 percent of all changes made during the maintenance of the software were one-line changes.
+The studies revealed that (1) there is less than 4 percent probability that a one-line change will introduce an error in the code; (2) nearly 10 percent of all changes made during the maintenance of the software under consideration were one-line change; (3) although the effort for changing one-line of code is smaller compared to larger changes, the vast number of changes result in a significant amount of effort.